BSP lifts interest rates anew as inflation pressures broaden

 “Today’s policy action will help keep inflation expectations anchored and mitigate the risk of second-round effects,” the BSP said, having previously warned that unanchored expectations could take root amid incessant oil shocks.

-The central bank justified the additional rate hike on expectations that headline inflation will remain elevated, maintaining its forecast that average inflation will sit above the 2-to-4 percent target band through 2027.
+The central bank justified the additional rate hike on expectations that headline inflation will remain elevated, maintaining its forecast that average inflation will sit above the two-to-four percent target band through 2027.
 During the meeting, the BSP raised its inflation projections for 2026 and 2027 to 6.4 percent and 4.5 percent, respectively, up from its previous forecasts of 6.3 percent and 4.3 percent.

-Against this backdrop, the BSP assured that it stands “prepared to take further monetary action as needed” to bring price growth back to target.
-Remolona added that another quarter-point hike remains on the table under the BSP’s current forward guidance.
+Remolona added that another quarter-point hike remains on the table under the central bank's current forward guidance.
 The Monetary Board's next policy meeting is scheduled for Aug.
 27.

 The central bank added that the latest tightening will “complement fiscal measures in supporting steady consumption and strengthening business sentiment.”